cassiek/portfolio/README.md

 # Cassie Kumpula

 ### Overview
 This is my portfolio website.
-It is meant to showcase my projects, and will be updated to add new ones I've completed.
+It is meant to showcase my projects, and will be updated to add new ones I have completed.

 The tech stack to make this portfolio is:
 - HTML